 Capital One® Savor® Cash Rewards Credit Card

-The Capital One Savor Cash Rewards Credit Card is a foodie’s dream.
+The Capital One Savor Cash Rewards Credit Card is a foodie’s dream, 2018 saw a trend of high-rewards rates on restaurant spending, 2019 is the year to put those cards to work.
 This card offers an unlimited 4% back on dining and entertainment, 2% at grocery stores and 1% on everything else.
 This makes for a pretty compelling card choice for people who dine out frequently.
 The card has an introductory offer of $500 cash back when you spend $3,000 within the first 3 months of opening the card, which is easily achievable for most cardholders and makes for a sizeable bonus rewards perk.
 Despite the $95 annual fee (waived for the first year), heavy spenders on dining and entertainment will most definitely feel the value of this card.

 - Best for: Dining and entertainment